What is Yoga Therapy?

-First I listen compassionately to what you are struggling with.
-Intuitively I introduce a course of action – mind and body practices to help you feel relief, healing and freedom.
+First I listen to what you are struggling with.
+Then I listen to my own intuition and experience to introduce a course of action – mind and body practices to help you feel relief, healing and freedom.
 Because the body is a storage depot for all the things we have experienced over the course of our lives – our ‘biography becomes our biology’ as they say.
 From small discomforts to chronic pain, the body calls us to awakening so we can live at full capacity now.

-In a Yoga Therapy session, we often enter through simple Yoga movements and intentional breathing exercises to invite opening on the physical level.
+In a Yoga Therapy session, we often start with simple Yoga movements and intentional breathing exercises to invite opening on the physical level.
 When the body’s natural wisdom is accessed, emotional release can occur and healing begins at a deeper level than the rational, linear mind is able to reach.
 Challenges become opportunities to remember our true Self and reclaim our physical vibrancy and health.

 Still have more questions about Yoga Therapy?